ematipico/react-calendar/README.md

 # React Calendar

-A modern react calendar, not only focused on days
+A set a modern components

-## Usage
+## DatePicker

 ```jsx harmony
 import { DatePicker } from '@ematipico/react-calendar';